 - showing visible fear, anxiety or anger, and others masking their feelings with composed or subdued behaviour. - 86.
 An observational study in late 2010 found that rape mythology was still heavily used by defence Counsel in trials.58 In 2019 research, over 80% of victim support respondents still felt that myths are used frequently in court.
 59% of those surveyed as well as 78% of police lead respondents reported that such myths were infrequently or never dispelled during the trials.59 The 2010 study identifies and comments on a wide range of myths regarding what one would expect to happen before, during and after.
-These were found to include myths that: - Rape complainants are commonly liars.
+The High Court in A & D v B, C & E drew family judges' attention to paragraphs [74] to [91] of this Chapter, indicating that those dealing with family cases may also find the paragraphs around myths relevant and helpful60.
+The range of myths in the study was found to include the following, that: - Rape complainants are commonly liars.
 However, the CPS has pointed out that it has had occasion to prosecute very few complainants for making false allegations. - If the complainant has previously alleged a different rape, that suggests she is now lying.
 However, evidence suggests that victims of rape or sexual assault have often had that experience previously. - Rape is an easy allegation to make.
 It is well-established that it is not at all easy to make an allegation of rape and most rapes are not in fact reported to the police. - Rape by a former partner or husband is not really rape. - Sex offenders are different from ordinary people. - Kissing is consent. - The complainant's clothing may precipitate rape. - Lack of injury or torn clothes means there was no rape. - The absence of immediate complaint means it did not occur.
 In fact, rape victims rarely report to the police immediately, many never report it to the police at all, and some are reluctant to mention it to anyone. - 87.
 The study also identified use of myths around the relevance of sexual history and what should be expected of post rape behaviour and demeanour in court.
 Genuine victims are expected to do all they can to escape from their attacker, to preserve the evidence as a prelude to telling the police, to demonstrate appropriate emotion when reporting the matter and in court.
 However, the trauma of the event may affect individuals in different ways. - 88.
-Moreover, the expectation that genuine victims will always employ avoidance or resistance strategies fails to account for the fact that: - Victims are often terrified that struggle will lead to injury or death. - The paralysing effect of fear on the ability to shout or get away. - The strength differential between men and women. - 89.
-At trial, the use of rape mythology can be challenged by prosecution witnesses and Counsel, but this does not always happen.
-The need for judges to give
+Moreover, the expectation that genuine victims will always employ avoidance or resistance strategies fails to account for the fact that: - Victims are often terrified that struggle will lead to injury or death.